araobp/pic-mcu/README.md

 (3) LED0-2 showes a serial number of the recording: 0(000), 1(001), 2(010) ..
 7(111).

-After the measurement in the field, use Jupyter Notebook for Fourier analysis on the data.
+After the measurement in the field, use Jupyter Notebook for data analysis.

 ## Physics versus machine learning